alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 [Here's how to code the service title and navigation](https://github.com/alphagov/govuk_template#propositional-title-and-navigation)

----

-## 5. Choose a footer

-If you're creating content pages for GOV.UK, use the standard GOV.UK footer, as used on the home page.
-For transactional pages, use the standard footer but remove all links other than the crown copyright and OGL licence notices.
+Transactional services should use the standard GOV.UK footer but remove all links other than the crown copyright and OGL licence notices.